 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but preferably the smallest you can get.

 Designer: To be appraised.

 Manufacturer: Made by several factories.

 Other versions: This Vallauris ceramic fish table lamp exists in many versions, all with fish, shellfish and crustaceans.
 Bright colours, typical for the 1950s and 1960s.

-Ceramic art of the Côte d’Azur: The various centers of production are located in two departments of the Côte d’Azur: the Alpes-Maritimes, including the Principality of Monaco and the Var.
+Ceramic art of the Côte d’Azur: The various centres of production are located in two departments of the Côte d’Azur: the Alpes-Maritimes, including the Principality of Monaco and the Var.

-Vallauris, in the Alpes Maritimes, has been and remains the most important production center of this region.
+Vallauris, in the Alpes-Maritimes (Maritime Alps), has been and remains the most important production centre of this region.
 They make ceramics for more than 2000 years.
 In Monaco only since 1874.
 After the second world war the ceramics became famous worldwide.

 In 1946 Pablo Picasso visited the city and became a potter.
 From that moment on, Vallauris will be the meeting place of the artistic aristocracy.
 Joan Miró, Henri Matisse, Raoul Dufy, Marc Chagall.
 Fernand Léger, Georges Braque, Jean Lurçat. Édouard Pignon, Tsuguharu Foujita.
 Jean Cocteau, Jean Marais, André Masson.
 Victor Brauner, all of whom, like the Master, will try their hand at ceramics.